I-3-4-10.Erroneously Established Request for Review

 OAO staff will not clear a case in ARPS without undertaking development to ensure the request for review was erroneously established.

 In some cases, it may be necessary for OAO staff to first contact the FO to determine whether it has a copy of a written request for review.
-(For electronic claim(s) files, see OAO's electronic business process section 1.3 D.8.)
-If those efforts are not successful, or contact with the FO is unnecessary (e.g., OAO established the case in ARPS), OAO staff will prepare correspondence for the claimant and appointed representative, if any, explaining that:
+If the FO cannot provide a copy of a written request for review, or contact with the FO is unnecessary (e.g., OAO established the case in ARPS), OAO staff will prepare correspondence for the claimant and appointed representative, if any, explaining that:

 The AC established a case;

-The AC determined that the letter did not constitute a request for AC review, or, the AC determined that the claim(s) file does not contain a writing requesting review;
+The AC determined that the letter did not constitute a request for AC review, or the AC determined that the claim(s) file does not contain a written request for review;

 The AC will not take any action on the case unless a written request for review is filed; and